BarnBridge/BBIP/bbips/002-YieldFarming.md

 ## Abstract

 In the true spirit of decentralization, we needed a way to distribute $BOND tokens to future user of the protocol that couldn't get access to the Seed round.
-The
+There will be a staking pool that uses the assets (DAI, USDC, & sUSD) that will be used in the first product of the protocol which is the Smart Yield Bond.
+8% of the initial token supply (800,000) will be allocated to the staking pool.

 ## Specification